top of page

 The Tobacco Turnaround

-digitize procurement and eliminate inefficiencies by creating a mobile-first, field-ready solution that was faster, scalable, and field-ready, capable of reducing errors, accelerating approvals, and creating transparency across the procurement cycle.
+Digitize procurement and eliminate inefficiencies by building a field-ready, scalable system that reduced errors, accelerated approvals, and brought transparency across the procurement cycle.

 At its core, this wasn’t just about building an app.
-It was about helping field agents like Rajesh work faster, giving buyers like Kartik clarity and control, and enabling ITC to scale procurement from 850MT to 2500MT—without chaos.
+It was about helping field agents to work faster, giving buyers clarity and control, and enabling ITC to scale procurement from 850MT to 2500MT—without chaos.

 Challenges